Anne of York (daughter of Edward IV): Marriage

 The queen took into account the opinion of her sister and considered that the Howard family were noble enough to qualify for a high marriage, and therefore on 4 February 1495 (according to other sources in 1494) the wedding of Anne and Thomas Howard was celebrated.
 The wedding took place in Westminster Abbey, and the marriage celebrations took place in the Palace of Placentia.
-The royal couple attended the wedding, and the king also attended a festive mass, but the dowry of 10,000 marks, assigned to Anne by her father, wasn't receive by the newlyweds.
+The royal couple attended the wedding, and the king also attended a festive mass, but the dowry of 10,000 marks, assigned to Anne by her father, wasn't received by the newlyweds.
 By order of the queen, the couple were assigned annuity payments in the amount of £120 per year, which were to be carried out throughout Anne's life or until the death of her mother-in-law: this amount included the maintenance of Anne herself, as well as her servants and seven horses.
 This pension was appointed, among other things, because the queen did not want to leave Anne dependent on her husband, who, due to circumstances, could not provide the princess with a comfortable existence.
-Since the groom's father received only part of the family estate and in this part there was no residence suitable for a woman of royal blood, the newlyweds received the right to use the estates located in the possessionst of the Duke of York and the Marquess of Dorset, Anne's nephew and half-brother, respectively.
+Since the groom's father received only part of the family estate and in this part there was no residence suitable for a woman of royal blood, the newlyweds received the right to use the estates located in the possessions of the Duke of York and the Marquess of Dorset, Anne's nephew and half-brother, respectively.
 In return, the queen demanded that in the event of the death of the Earl of Surrey or his wife, a wealthy heiress, Anne's interests should be taken into account on an equal basis with the interests of her husband.
-The king allocated for Anne another 26£ per year from the crown lands.
+The king allocated for Anne another £26 per year from the crown lands.

 After the wedding, Anne left the court and visited her sister very rarely.
 One of the reasons for this could be her poor health—both physical and mental.
 Little is known about the life of the princess during this period.
-Queen Elizabeth's court documents report that in 1502–1503 she paid for seven yards of green silk from Bruges for Anna's dress, costing 2 shillings 8 pences a yard.
+Queen Elizabeth's court documents report that in 1502–1503 she paid for seven yards of green silk from Bruges for Anne's dress, costing 2 shillings 8 pences a yard.
 In addition, in 1502, the queen added 10 marks (6 pounds 13 shillings 4 pences) to her sister's annual pocket expenses, as well as £120 to Thomas Howard, which he had to spend on his wife's food.
 In 1503, the queen died and the attitude towards Anne at the court changed.
 She attended the funeral of Queen Elizabeth, but not as a mourner, but as a simple spectator; Anne's grief at the loss of her sister was so great that she could not attend the entire funeral ceremony.